dorukismen/Number-Theory-and-Cryptography/README.md

 (1) Implement the function FastModularExponentiation(b, k, m) which computes (b^2^k) modm using only around 2k modular multiplications.
 You are not allowed to use Python built-in exponentiation functions.

 (2) Implement the function FastModularExponentiation(b, e, m) which computes (b^e)modm using around 2log2(e) modular multiplications.
 You are not allowed to use Python built-in exponentiation functions.

+- RSA Quiz: Code Question 1

+Implement RSA encryption with the given public key modulo, exponentmodulo,exponent.

+You have access to the function PowMod(a, n, modulo) which computes anmodmodulo using the fast modular exponentiation algorithm from the previous module.
+You also have access to the function ConvertToInt(message) which converts a text message to an integer.

+You need to fix the implementation of the function Encrypt(message, modulo, exponent) to return the integer ciphertext according to RSA encryption algorithm.